 - 1. Monitor the test lamp.
-If the lamp doesn't light when the regulator reaches Stage 3, as indicated on the regulator display, the alternator may not be completing the connection to ground.
-Check the ground connections at the alternator to system ground Some test lamps may not be sensitive to low field current levels.
-If your test lamp does not illuminate, go to the next step. - 2.
+If the lamp does not illuminate, the alternator may not be completing the connection to ground.
+Check the ground connections at the alternator to system ground If you know how, you can use your multimeter to check for resistance between the alternator and ground. - 2.
 If the meter indicates substantial amount of resistance between the alternator and the system ground, a wiring or terminal connection issue is indicated.
 Re-check system ground cabling and wiring. - 3.
 If an internal fault is indicated as a result of testing, remove the alternator and contact Balmar Customer Service or your local alternator shop for recommendations. - 4.
 If the test lamp is illuminated when connected inline between the the regulator field wire and the alternator field terminal, place a metallic object (a screwdriver blade works well) near the front of the alternator pulley shaft or the rear bearing cover of the alternator.
 If the screwdriver blade is magnetically drawn to the alternator, the alternator's internal components appear to be functioning correctly. - 5.
 If the test lamp is lit and magnetism is detected, you can remove the test lamp, re-connect the blue (field) wire and start the engine.
-Once the engine is started and the regulator's start delay is complete, voltage should climb to set charging levels..
+Once the engine is started and the regulator's initial start delay is complete, voltage should climb to levels set by the regulator.